Kanika1309/SkribblTogether/README.md

 2. User will provide the information regarding the room which includes: room name,  no. of rooms and no. of players in each team.
 3. System will generate a sharable unique password for that room.
 4. Each player will join the room using room name and password (he can only join a team that has space).
-5. Once all the players joined, teams will start playing as follows:
+5. Once all the players joined, teams will start playing as follows:  <br />
     i.
 System will choose the guesser.
     ii.
 Phrase will be shown to all the players except the guesser. iii.
 The player who has the green sign will start drawing.